 Main Menu folder

-\_ISO\MAINMENU folder - place iso/payload files here.
-User .mnu + payload files normally go in sub-folders (e.g. MNU) below the MAINMENU folder – these will be listed in the Main menu.
-This folder must not be deleted.
+\_ISO\MAINMENU folder - place iso/payload files here to show in the Main menu.
+User .mnu + payload files can go in sub-folders (e.g. .\MNU) below the MAINMENU folder – only the .mnu file entires will be listed in the Main menu.
+The MAINMENU folder must not be deleted.

-\_ISO\MAINMENU\ZZSubMenuAll.mnu - all Main menu sub-menu entries and the F1 ,F7 and F8 Main menu entries.
+\_ISO\MAINMENU\ZZSubMenuAll.mnu - contains all Main menu sub-menu entries and the F1 ,F7 and F8 Main menu entries.

-\_ISO\MAINMENU\$$$SetDefaultMenu.mnu - 'Set default menu entry and timeout' menu entry.
+\_ISO\MAINMENU\$$$SetDefaultMenu.mnu - contains the 'Set default menu entry and timeout' menu entry.

 \_ISO\MAINMENU\MNU folder - used for .mnu files + payloads

-\_ISO\MAINMENU\$$$$CONFIG folder - only use this folder for special configuration files (not for payload files).
+\_ISO\MAINMENU\$$$$CONFIG folder - only use this folder for special configuration files (do not use for payload files).

 Special Sub-Menu folders

 \_ISO\WINDOWS - place your Windows installISOs (and .imgPTN files, v1.75+) in the correct sub-folders under here